 Guides to help initiate and manage social processes

-This page provides access to guides that provide information, tools and techniques for those wishing to manage the social processes required to support community and regional development.
+This page provides access to a range of guides that support multi-stakeholder processes (MSPs).
+These guides provide information, tools and techniques for those wishing to manage these processes for community and regional development.
 The basic principles are universal and there are a wide range of guides developed in many different contexts that can help us.
 However, to achieve change policy makers and others need to be aware of the characteristics of complex social systems, and what these mean for the design of constructive interventions.
+It is also important to clearly set out a theory of change and logic models that build interventions that link operations with the required organizational and social activities.

 - The community toolbox The Tool Box provides over 6,000 pages of practical information to support your work in promoting community health and development.
 This web site is created and maintained by the Work Group on Health Promotion and Community Development at the University of Kansas in Lawrence, Kansas (U.S.A).
 The core of the Tool Box is the "topic sections" that include practical guidance for the different tasks necessary to promote community health and development.
 For instance, there are sections on leadership, strategic planning, community assessment, grant writing, and evaluation to give just a few examples.
 Each section includes a description of the task, advantages of doing it, step-by-step guidelines, examples, checklists of points to review, and training materials.